DSIN-INSA-Strasbourg/Hermes-doc/content/hermes/key-concepts.md

 #### Merge constraints

 Allow to declare some constraints to ensure data consistency during data merge, when [server](#server) is polling data from multiple [datasources](#datasource).

+#### Foreign keys

+Allow to declare foreign keys in a [data type](#data-type), that clients will use to enforce their foreign keys policy.
+See [Foreign keys](../hermes/how-it-works/hermes-client/foreign-keys/) for details.

 #### Integrity constraints